Sig Hansen: Personal life

 Hansen has two adopted daughters with his wife June, and lives in Seattle.
 He has two grandchildren, one from each adopted daughter.
 He also has a biological daughter from a previous marriage.
 His youngest adopted daughter, Mandy, has joined him on the Northwestern as his relief captain.
 Like her sisters, Mandy speaks fluent Norwegian, which she learned before speaking English, as Sig Hansen’s Norwegian parents spoke it at home.
 He is an alumnus of Shorewood High School and a supporter of Seattle-based sports teams, the Seattle Seahawks and the Seattle Mariners.
 Sig also owns the Norwegian island of Mortholmen where Sig and his brothers crab fished as children.

 In March 2016, Hansen suffered a heart attack, which was recorded and shown on Discovery Channel's Deadliest Catch.
 He returned to fishing the following season.

 In early October 2018, right before the king crab season, he suffered a severe allergic reaction to an antibiotic, which caused a second heart attack.
 He had to be medically cleared before he could return to fish and film the show's 15th season.

-In July 2019, it was reported that June Hansen was diagnosed with cancer.
-No specifics or updates were provided.